 - Jackie Mills, Founder of Sit N’ Dance

-Then, attendees will take part in a session facilitated artists Sasha French and Amy Booth designed to gather insights that will improve the availability, affordability, and accessibility of inclusive arts to seniors in long-term care across Kingston.
+Then, attendees will take part in a session facilitated by artists Sasha French and Amy Booth designed to gather insights that will improve the availability, affordability and accessibility of inclusive arts to seniors in long-term care across Kingston.

 A light breakfast will be served to invited participants.